ckeditor/ckeditor4/tests/core/tools/manual/converttopx.md

 ## Expected:

-- Boxes changes their width.
+- Boxes changes their `margin-right` to match passed value.
-- Both boxes has same width.
+- Both boxes has visually same width.
-- Boxes width is displayed as text.
+- Boxes `margin-right` is displayed as text.

 ### Note: